akebu6/Kotlin-Notes/Conditions & Loops/conditional expressions.md

 ## If Expressions
-> checks the program and performs an action depending on the boolean
+> in Kotlin if is an expression, not a statement.
+It checks the program and performs an action depending on the boolean
 ```js
 // working with if statemnts
 if (expression) {